-The popularity of Fire-King's Jade-ite, an opaque green glass produced from the late-1940s through the late-1960s, got quite a bit of fuel from Martha Stewart in the mid-1990s when a kitchen lined with this dinnerware and utilitarian kitchen glass first appeared in her magazine spreads.
-That combined with a glimpse of the collection on her television programs from time to time led to quite a Fire-King collecting frenzy.
+The popularity of Fire-King's Jade-ite, an opaque green glass produced from the late-1940s through the late-1960s (as shown above), got quite a bit of fuel from Martha Stewart in the mid-1990s when a kitchen lined with this dinnerware and utilitarian kitchen glass first appeared in her magazine spreads.
+That, combined with a glimpse of the collection on her television programs from time to time, led to quite a Fire-King collecting frenzy.

 In the early ‘90s, shoppers could walk into just about any antique mall across the country and pick up an armload of Fire-King's common Jane Ray pattern in Jade-ite at a fairly reasonable price.
 Prices rose at the time to rival many scarce Depression glass patterns.
-Today, demand for this glass isn’t as high you can find it fairly reasonably piece by piece through online auctions.
-However, some pieces of green Restaurant Ware are truly hard to find and still command quite an audience with glass enthusiasts.
+Today, demand for this glass isn’t as high so you can expect to find it fairly reasonably piece by piece through online auctions.
+However, some pieces of green Restaurant Ware are truly hard to find and still command quite a costly audience with collectible glass enthusiasts.

 Fire-King Beyond Jade-ite

 Anchor Hocking made Fire-King branded wares beyond Jade-ite -- many more, in fact.
 The square Charm dinnerware pattern, which was produced in Jade-ite in limited quantities, came predominantly in opaque pale blue Azur-ite, Forest Green, and Royal Ruby.
 Most of these brightly colored dishes were tagged with foil stickers that have long worn away with washing and wear, but the rounded square shape provides easy recognition for glassware shoppers when they aren’t marked.